Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 };
 ~~~

-During the initialisation, the whole board is saved into `board` 2d array, where each cell is represented as an object with `type` and `isGlitched` properties.
-After creating the empty `board` array, we have to mark proper horizontal and vertical lines as walls, by setting it's cells `type` to `wall`.
+During the initialisation, the whole board is saved into a `board` 2d array, where each cell is represented as an object with `type` and `isGlitched` properties.
+After creating the empty `board` array, we have to mark horizontal and vertical lines as walls, by setting its cells `type` to `wall`.

 Now the painting algorithm is quite straightforward.
-We just have to go through the main `board` array and paint the elements (wall pieces, food and bugs) in a proper place, with given graphic style and defined color:
+We just have to loop through the main `board` array and paint the elements (wall pieces, food and bugs) in a proper place, with given graphic style and defined color:

 ~~~js
 Snake.UI.paint = function(state) {